|About ACS >> ACS at a Glance|

 ACS offers three levels of mathematics in 5th, 6th, 7th and 8th Group.
 The algebra track students complete a high-school-level honors program in algebra; geometry students master a high-school-level honors geometry course.
 High academic expectations are set forth for all learners.

 Field trips are thoughtfully planned at each grade level to meet the needs and interests of academically talented students.
 From a walking field trip through the local community in Group One to a week-long French immersion experience for Group Eight in Quebec, each trip is planned to enrich and deepen the students' understanding of the academic content.

 ACS is committed to integrating technology to enhance the rigorous curriculum and engage students at a deeper level.
-Each student in Groups Five through Eight receives his/her own tablet computer.
-Additional tablet computers and iPads are shared among EC - Fourth Groups.
+Each student in Groups Four through Eight receives his/her own tablet computer.
+Additional tablet computers and iPads are shared among EC - Third Groups.

 The arts program offers orchestra, choir, studio and performing arts.
 Concerts, exhibits, and performances are presented throughout the year.

 Physical education instruction begins in Junior Kindergarten.
 Students in Groups K-8 take physical education five times a week.
 Students in Groups 6-8 may also choose to participate in team sports.